 Is the Perito Moreno glacier worth visiting?

 Definitely.
 Especially if you are already visiting Patagonia, the Perito Moreno glacier is well worth a visit- even if it’s hard to get to.
-I also wondered, during my month in Patagonia, if this destination was worth the six-hour bus ride from Puerto Natales, but when I finally arrived I got my first glimpse of the enormous glacier and had the opportunity to spend the entire day watching icebergs actively calve off and plunge into the waters below, I was so glad I decided that Perito Moreno was worth it and added it to my itinerary.
+I also wondered, during my month in Patagonia, if this destination was worth the six-hour bus ride from Puerto Natales, but when I finally arrived I got my first glimpse of the enormous glacier, I got it.
+I had the opportunity to spend the entire day watching icebergs actively calve off and plunge into the waters below.
+I was so glad I decided that Perito Moreno was worth it and added it to my itinerary.